qwinkler/katacoda-scenarios/swarm-to-kubernetes-migration/step8.md

 Apply this manifest: `kubectl apply -f ingress.yml`{{execute}}

-You already know what the Service, Secret and Pod is.
+You already know what the Service, Secret, and Pod are.
 The only new object is Ingress.
 Let's dive deeper into Ingress specification.

-> In a real life, you would probably have newer Kubernetes cluster with newer apiVersion and a little bit different spec, but the general Ingress idea is the same.
+> In a real-life, you would probably have a newer Kubernetes cluster with newer apiVersion and a little bit different spec, but the general Ingress idea is the same.

-- `rules` - we have a rules which will be configured by this Ingress object;
+- `rules` - we have rules which will be configured by this Ingress object;
 - `host` - the DNS name where your application will be available;
 - `paths` - the base path where your application will be available.
 Maybe you want your app to be available with some prefix, like `/v1`, or `/app`;
 - `backend` - Service to which traffic will be pointed;

-Again, in a real life you have some DNS provider (AWS Route53 for example), and you need to configure the DNS records there.
+Again, in real-life you have some DNS provider (AWS Route53 for example), and you need to configure the DNS records there.
 In our case, we will configure the local hosts file.
 For this, run: `echo "$(minikube ip) echoserver.test" > /etc/hosts`{{execute}}

 Verify that everything works: `curl http://echoserver.test`{{execute}}